-- A. The mining and reclamation plan prepared for the Department of Environmental Conservation review shall also be reviewed and found acceptable by the Planning Board prior to Planning Board issuance of a special permit. - B. Excavation applications shall be accompanied by a restoration and rehabilitation plan.
-Bonding will be required by the Town when not required by DEC. - C. Setback: Excavation activities shall be set back one hundred (100) feet from any property line or public road. - D. Excavation activities shall be designed and conducted so as not to cause any excessive dust, noise, traffic, or other conditions inappropriate for the neighborhood in which it is located. - E. No excavation shall endanger the stability of adjacent land or structures. - F. Screening: All excavation activities shall be screened from the view of public roads and all residential structures, as approved by the Planning Board.
+- A. The mining and reclamation plan prepared for the Department of Environmental Conservation review shall also be reviewed and found acceptable by the Planning Board- - B. Excavation applications shall be accompanied by a restoration and rehabilitation plan.
+Bonding for 115% of the estimated cost for restoration/rehabilitation will be required by the Town when not required by DEC, before the issuance of a special permit.
+Estimated cost for restoration/rehabilitation for the bond/ security shall be provided by a qualified independent engineer licensed to practice in the State of New York and to reflect inflation and any other changes updated annually after project operation occurs, and every second year after that.
+Updated figures shall be filed with the Town Board.
+The bond or security shall be in a form acceptable to the Town attorney, which includes, but is not limited to, an escrow account, a letter of credit, a perpetual bond, or any combination thereof.
+Section 720B shall be followed concerning an executed contract between the Town and the applicant and all such approval therein. - C. Setback: Excavation activities shall be set back one hundred (100) feet from any property line or public road. - D. Excavation activities shall be designed and conducted so as not to cause any excessive dust, noise, traffic, or other conditions inappropriate for the neighborhood in which it is located. - E. No excavation shall endanger the stability of adjacent land or structures.

+F. Screening: All excavation activities shall be adequately screened with a combination of vegetative buffers, earth berms, or landscaping from all streets and adjacent residential uses to the extent practicable, as approved by the Planning Board in addition to the applicable requirements outlined in Section 815.